 Easy Way To Calibrate a Bryman BM869s Multimeter

 After replacing my lost Fluke 87V multimeter with a new Brymen BM869s (rebranded Greenlee in the US) about a year ago, I’ve been delighted with the multimeter.
 It has every possible function I could ask for and then some.
 It’s been my go-to meter when working on electronics projects.
-I do have a Siglent SDM3055 DMM that’s been very good, but due to its startup time, I usually reach for my Brymen BM869s when I need to measure something, and it has higher resolution.
+I do have a Siglent SDM3055 DMM that is very good, but due to its startup time, I usually reach for my Brymen BM869s when I need to measure something, and it has higher resolution.
 But after getting a broken HP/Agilent 34401A DMM from eBay, fixing it up and replacing all the capacitors, I now have a better reference.
-I’ve compared it to a friends calibrated 6 ½-digit multimeter and it’s still within spec, so naturally I want my Brymen to be as close to my HP 34401A as possible.
+I’ve compared it to my friend’s calibrated 6 ½-digit multimeter, and it’s still within spec, so naturally, I want my Brymen to be as close to my HP 34401A as possible.
 Turns out that calibrating and adjusting the Brymen is quite easy.
 Here’s how to do it.

 Deciding on what to calibrate

 I’m only interested in changing the calibration of the DC voltage, especially the 0-50 Volt range.
 I seldom do anything high voltage, so that’s what I want to be adjusted.
 Usually, when you do a calibration, you need to go through all the calibration steps, requiring something like a Fluke 5502A, but with the Brymen you can do the first couple of calibration steps and still retain the settings.
 The DC steps are 0, 5, 50, 500 and 1000 Volts.
 I can quickly do a calibration up to 50 Volts, but I don’t have the resources or the need for the 500 and 1000 Volts.

 But first, it’s time to start planning on getting your 5 and 50 Volt reference to feed the multimeter during calibration.